anandojha/anandojha.github.io/_pages/cv.md

 - $17,000 fellowship acknowledging exceptional research, providing comprehensive financial support for university fees and a research travel grant.

 ### Bonnie Reiss Carbon Neutrality Student Fellowship (2021)
-- $4,000 fellowship for contributing to the university goal of achieving zero net greenhouse gas emissions by 2025.
+**$4,000 fellowship for contributing to the university goal of achieving zero net greenhouse gas emissions by 2025.**

+The UC President’s Bonnie Reiss Climate Action Fellowship Program empowers students to lead initiatives that advance the UC system's climate action objectives.
+Open to both undergraduate and graduate students across all UC campuses, academic health centers, and affiliated institutions, this program fosters innovation and collaboration to address local climate challenges.
+Named in honor of the late Regent Bonnie Reiss, a fervent advocate for climate mitigation, the fellowship ensures that students' efforts contribute to her enduring legacy of environmental stewardship.

 ### Friends of the International Center Fellowship (2021)
 - $2,000 fellowship for outstanding graduate students pursuing international education, fostering friendship and cooperation within the global community.